 Reporting a Sidewalk Tripping Hazard

 The City of St. Albert relies on our residents to assist in identifying hazardous sidewalks and tripping hazards.
-Public Works asks that any sidewalks requiring immediate attention be reported to our office as soon as possible by calling 780-459-1557 or using our online reporting tool or app.
+The City asks that any sidewalks requiring immediate attention be reported to our office as soon as possible by calling 780-459-1557 or using our online reporting tool.

 Neighbourhood Walks Program

-Typically, the City of St. Albert’s Engineering Services selects an area of the city where they implement sidewalk repairs through out a particular neighborhood.
+Typically, the City of St. Albert’s Engineering Services selects an area of the city where they implement sidewalk repairs throughout a particular neighbourhood.

 In 2010, the City maintenance department opted to divert all resources to higher priority locations regardless of subdivision.
-In an effort to mitigate the higher risk locations throughout the city, inspections, assessments and repairs will be occurring in all areas throughout St. Albert.
+To mitigate the higher risk locations throughout the city, inspections, assessments and repairs will be occurring in all areas throughout St. Albert.